Did you know…

 Most available services and organizations targeting sex trafficking in Nevada are focusing on the needed awareness, outreach, and rehabilitation.

-Yet, little to no attention has been placed on reintegration as a primary focus for individuals, both trafficked and non-trafficked.
+Yet, little to no attention is placed on reintegration as a primary focus for individuals, both trafficked and non-trafficked.

-To bridge this gap, True ID has pioneered the first mentorship & reintegration ministry in Southern Nevada for these individuals to increase their chances of success.
-True ID partners with safe-houses, recovery homes, and other community organizations to provide the support needed to assistance those survivors reintegrate into the community and to prevent the vulnerable individuals being re-trafficked or ever entering the sex-industry with greater success.
+To bridge this gap, True ID has pioneered the first Relationship & Reintegration ministry in Southern Nevada for these individuals to increase their chances of success.

 It takes seven attempts for a victim of sex trafficking to completely leave their old life.